Antiformalist Rayok: Background

 Conflicting dates are documented for the composition of Antiformalist Rayok.
 According to Isaak Glikman and the Shostakovich family, the score was begun in 1948, with further revisions in 1957, followed by a finale composed between 1965 and 1968.
 The finale was not discovered until May 1989 by Veniamin Basner.
 Lev Lebedinsky recalled that the whole work dates from 1957 and that he, rather than Shostakovich, wrote the text.
 Current scholarship has not verified Lebedinsky's statements.
-According to some of the composer's diary notes, it can be assumed that the Soviet poet Yevgeny Dolmatovsky, who had written the lyrics for the cantatas “Song of the forests” op.
-81 and “The Sun Shines Over Our Motherland“ op.
+According to some of the composer's diary notes, it can be assumed that the Soviet poet Yevgeny Dolmatovsky, who had written the lyrics for the cantatas "Song of the forests" op.
+81 and "The Sun Shines Over Our Motherland" op.
 90, also contributed to the libretto.

 Its first public performance was on 12 January 1989 conducted by Mstislav Rostropovich at the Kennedy Center Concert Hall in Washington, D.C.
 At this concert, the cantata was sung in English and performed without the finale composed in the late 1960s.
 The premiere of the work in its original version took place at the Bolshoi Hall of the Moscow Conservatory on the composer's 83rd birthday (25 September 1989).

 In 1989, Boris Tishchenko orchestrated the piano part.
 In the 1990s, Vladimir Milman and Vladimir Spivakov made another orchestral version.
-This version recorded in 2003 and released by Capriccio.
+This version was recorded in 2003 and released by Capriccio.